-- Pulse Pressure Calculator
+- Mean Arterial Blood Pressure (MAP) Calculator

-- Cardiac Power Index Calculator
+- Cardiac Index Calculator

 TPR Formula

-TPR = P / Q
+TPR = \Delta P / Q

-- Where TPR is the total peripheral resistance
+- Where TPR is the total peripheral resistance (resistance of a chosen circulation segment)

 - Q is the flow rate through the vasculature